Valeri Nichushkin Game Preview: Avalanche vs. Ducks

 Nichushkin Season Stats Insights

-- In 22 games this season, Nichushkin has a plus-minus rating of +7, while averaging 20:06 on the ice per game.
+- In 24 games this season, Nichushkin has a plus-minus of +6, while averaging 20:28 on the ice per game.

-- Nichushkin has netted a goal in a game nine times this season in 22 games played, including multiple goals once.
+- Nichushkin has netted a goal in a game nine times this year in 24 games played, including multiple goals once.

-- Nichushkin has a point in 16 games this season (out of 22), including multiple points five times.
+- Nichushkin has a point in 16 of 24 games this year, with multiple points in five of them.

-- The implied probability that Nichushkin hits the over on his points over/under is 35.7%, based on the odds.
+- The implied probability is 37% that Nichushkin goes over his points over/under based on the odds.

 Sign up for Underdog fantasy today.